Cras14Project/Coadaptation_with_RealAnt/project14-COADAPT/Coadaptation/README.md

 ## Installation
 Initial installation steps are as follows:

 1. Clone this repository to your local device.
-Install the required libraries and packages via pip via `pip3 install -r requirements.txt.`
+Install the required libraries and packages via pip via `pip install -r requirements.txt.`

 * Note that compared with the original co-adaptation repository, the requirement list has been modified due to compatibility issues with the newer version of certain packages.